Hi Friends! Thanks for joining me again on the blog. If you’re new here, WELCOME! And if you’re a vet, WELCOME BACK!

 In my post Dear Sleep, I Miss You Part II, I shared a few sleep hygiene tips that I have been incorporating into my nightly routine.
 In addition to those tips it may be helpful to develop a nighttime “waking schedule” with your support person (if you are exclusively nursing I know this can be tough), avoid sweet & spicy foods a few hours before bed, high stimulating activities, and limiting alcohol use.

 If you find yourself having trouble falling back asleep you can do breathing exercises, progressive muscle relaxation (tighten & loosen body parts), or simply continue to lay down with your eyes closed as a way to encourage yourself to go back to sleep by resting your body.
+Don’t underestimate the power of rest mamas.

 Support Persons: If you live with mom, it can be extremely beneficial to tag team the little one at night.
 Again, this can be difficult if mom is exclusively nursing.
 When I returned home from the hospital and was in a lot of physical pain my husband helped by getting my son out of the bassinet until I was able to do it on my own.